MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

 -   Visual Studio 2017.

     You can use any edition of Visual Studio that supports adding web references.
-Be ware that Visual Studio ersions In this walkthrough, you will use Visual Studio 2017.
+Be ware that Visual Studio versions In this walkthrough, you will use Visual Studio 2017.
 You also have the option to use service references instead of web references, or use the web service proxy generating tools svcutil.exe and wsdl.exe, which are included in the Microsoft .NET Framework SDK.

 -  OData Connected Service installed in Visual Studio.

-    This tool generates code to faciliate the consumption of OData services.
-For download, see [ OData Connected Service](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService).
+    This tool generates code to facilitate the consumption of OData services.
+To install OData Connected Service you can either download it from [OData Connected Service](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService) and follow the instructions, or do the following in Visual Studio:

+    1. On the **Tools** menu, select **Extensions and Updates** > **Online**
+    2. Search for **OData Connected Service**, select it in the results, and choose **Download**.
+    3. Close Visual Studio to start the installation.

 ## Publishing a Page as a Web Service

 You publish a web service by using the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] or the [!INCLUDE[nav_web](includes/nav_web_md.md)].

-#### To register and publish a page as a web service

-1. Open the [!INCLUDE[rtc](includes/rtc_md.md)] and connect to the [!INCLUDE[demoname](includes/demoname_md.md)] company.
+1. Open the client and connect to the [!INCLUDE[demoname](includes/demoname_md.md)] company.

 2. In the **Search** box, enter **Web services**, and then choose the related link.

-3. In the **Web Services** page, on the **Home** tab, choose **New**.
+3. In the **Web Services** page, choose **New**.

 4. In the **Object Type** column, select **Page**.
 In the **Object ID** column, enter **21**, and in the **Service Name** column, enter **Customer**.